 As a website designer, I’m kind of expected to use the most high-end and often the most complicated methods to build my site.
 That’s why I wanted to give you an insight into WHY I started using Elementor for my website design and how it has improved my site.
 It’s all gathered in 8 reasons to start using Elementor + additional hacks on how to make it happen.

-Along with that, comes a very time-consuming WordPress theme research which I enjoy tons.
+Along with that, comes a very time-consuming WordPress theme research.
 You can read several related articles, for example, things to keep in mind when choosing a WordPress theme and the best theme review for bloggers.

 Instead of making a $100+ purchases and picking from the so-called high-end professional options, I’ve chosen a FREE Drag & Drop editor for my site – Elementor.